2.11. Supplemental: Bitwise Operators

 0011

 Viewing the bitwise operations in base-10 is potentially confusing.
-Nevertheless, they are useful in specialized situations, especially when one operand is a constant, often called a bitmask.
-Unfortunately, C++ doesn't have a binary number notation, so programmers typically denote integer constants hexadecimal (or occasionally in octal).
+Nevertheless, they are useful in specialized situations, especially when one operand is a constant.
+Unfortunately, C++ doesn't have a binary number notation - and long strings of 1s and 0s are problematic.
+Therefore, programmers typically denote integer constants treated as binary constants with hexadecimal (or occasionally in octal) numbers.
 A single hexadecimal digit corresponds to a nibble (i.e., to 4 bits).
 So, we can compactly specify each 4-bit cluster as a single hexadecimal digit.

 Decimal (base-10) Octal (base-8) Hexadecimal (base-16) Binary (base-2)